Board of Directors

 Children’s Health and Safety

 Our mental health services, provided by a contracted licensed consultant, support children’s emotional and social development through screenings, counseling, and family support.
-Additionally, our nutrition consultation services, led by a contracted registered dietician, ensure children receive nutritious meals and snacks that meet food program guidelines.
+Our nutrition consultation services, led by a contracted registered dietician, ensure children receive nutritious meals and snacks that meet food program guidelines.
 We also educate families on healthy eating habits and provide resources to support proper nutrition at home.

 Jorge Solis, Health/Mental Health Coordinator – jorge.solis@ninosinc.org